JoshuaMHardy/proteindj/README.md

 1. Fold Design - Using RFdiffusion, BindCraft, or BoltzGen
 2. Sequence Design - Using ProteinMPNN or Full-Atom MPNN
 3. Structure Prediction - Using AlphaFold2 Initial Guess, Boltz-2, or both sequentially
-4. Analysis and Reporting - Using PDBFixer/OpenMM, arpeggia, PRODIGY, and BioPython
+4. Analysis and Reporting - Using a combination of tools including PDBFixer/OpenMM, arpeggia, PRODIGY, and BioPython

 <img src="img/pipelineoverview.png" height="200">